visdesarrollo2/ember-song-rate/README.md

-# AngularJS Song rating app
+# Ember.js Song rating app
 This small web application demonstrates the features of Ember.js.
 In this example I'm using routes, controllers, components and views.
 Also various concepts Ember.js are explained.
 This application will be used in an introduction to Ember.js tutorial, you can find it soon at [http://g00glen00b.be](http://g00glen00b.be).